The Man in the Brown Suit: US adaptation

 The Man in the Brown Suit aired in the US on 4 January 1989, adapted by Alan Shayne Productions, in association with Warner Brothers Television.
-It is set in a later era than the 1920s, and many details are changed as a result.
+It is set in a later era than the 1920s, and many details are changed as a result: the setting, for instance, is Cairo.
 At least one review found the story lacking, feeling that those adaptations of Christie's novels shown on PBS in the United States fared better than this one, which aired on CBS.